LuisRPertierra/EcologicalKnowledgeShortfalls-Antarctica/Panel 2B. Value of Information (Radar Charts).md

 7.3 advanced	Comprehending the resilience of trophic interaction networks (cascade effects at ecosystem level)

 In attention to the implications of these categories five experts responded with their view on the respective potential value of information (see below summary information of the averaged values).
+This provides a theoretical potential value-of-information of each ecological discipline for specific conservation practice goals (1 to 5, i.e. going from  minimally relevant to very relevant).

-Lastly, the results of the attributed knowledge gaps from the Antarctic expert elicitation (all 21 participants from the Expert Elicitation - see section 2A methods) and the potential value of information attributed from general conservation experts were combined.
+Lastly, the results of the attributed knowledge gaps from the Antarctic expert elicitation (all 21 participants from the Expert Elicitation - see section 2A methods) and the potential value of information attributed from general conservation experts were combined (with output values now ranking from 1 > non-prioritary by knowledge gap being either filled already, non-essential or both, to 500 > very prioritary to fill).
 The results indicate the current applicable value of information for different usages from deepeing the Antarctic ecological knowledge and severing the gaps.
 This estimate thus accounts for the severity of the knowledge gaps and their relevance.
 Main results (figure 2b) are shown in form of a set of radar graphs per biodiversity subgroup (7 categories).

 REFERENCES HERE
 Hortal et al. 2015